ajosephau/django_coding_challenge/readme.md

 ## Documentation

-Once the server is running, [OpenAPI/Swagger documentation is available](www.tbd.com).
+Once the server is running, [OpenAPI/Swagger documentation is available](http://127.0.0.1:8000/swagger/), assuming the server was started up as above.

 ## Testing
  To run the unit tests, use